Empirical evaluation of normalizing flows in Markov Chain Monte Carlo: Related work

-There are a number of findings for NF-based particle transport methods. \cite{karamanis_accelerating_2022} state that their method is useful for computationally expensive targets, targets with highly correlated dimensions, and multimodal targets.
+There are a number of findings for general NF-based sampling methods, including particle transport methods. \cite{karamanis_accelerating_2022} state that their method is useful for computationally expensive targets, targets with highly correlated dimensions, and multimodal targets.
 However, they only consider the MAF architecture in their experiments. \cite{grumitt_deterministic_2022} also apply their method to computationally expensive targets and find that small learning rates increase NF robustness for targets with complicated geometries. \cite{grumitt_flow_2024} suggest using NF architectures with good inductive biases for common target geometries, \eg in hierarchical Bayesian models, but do not state specific architectures or empirically explore this idea. \cite{wu_stochastic_2020} find NSF to be comparable or more expressive than the commonly used \realnvp for particle transport, which suggests that NFMC methods would benefit from more careful architecture choices.
 They also find that their NFMC method improves upon MCMC for the double well and alanine dipeptide multimodal test cases. \cite{arbel_annealed_2021} and~\cite{matthews_continual_2022} build on this work, but both only consider the \realnvp architecture.
+Similar to Jump MCMC,~\cite{cabezas_markovian_2024} recently proposed an adaptive MCMC algorithm using continuous NFs as global proposals.
+They train continuous NFs via a flow matching objective, which minimizes the distance between a continuous NF time-dependent vector field and a time-dependent vector field that corresponds to the target distribution.
+While promising, the approach relies on a temperature annealing scheme that is directly tied to NF training.
+This prevents a direct comparison with classic MCMC, making it difficult to isolate the quality of preconditioning or jumps, and to produce an accurate architecture comparison.

 In summary, the field lacks clarity with respect to choosing an appropriate NF architecture and lacks an answer as to when NFMC is even a suitable alternative to MCMC.
 Rough guidelines exist for the latter (low-to-moderate dimensional, multimodal, non-Gaussian, or computationally expensive targets), but they are not verified with a thorough empirical evaluation across many targets and NF architectures.